-Nepal Orphans Home (NOH) began in March of 2005 when a friend took Michael Hess to an ‘orphanage’ in Dhapasi in Nepal’s Kathmandu Valley that she said needed help.
-He found a small, rundown house with over two dozen destitute children.
+Nepal Orphans Home began in March of 2005 when a friend took Michael Hess to an ‘orphanage’ that needed help in Dhapasi, a village in the northern outskirts of Kathmandu district.
+He found a small, rundown house with two dozen destitute children.
 Malnourished, in poor health, and not attending school, the children were forced by the owners to beg on the streets.
-Michael assumed management of the home, renovated the building, and began to care for the children.
+Michael assumed management of the home, renovated the building, and began Papa’s House to care for the children.

 Basic information about Nepal Orphans Home, a 501(c)(3) public charity incorporated in Davidson, North Carolina, can be found on the website, www.nepalorphanshome.org.
-Michael Hess, the founder and director of operations of NOH, provides periodic updates of our work, and his accounts of Papa’s House children best portray the implementation of our mission.
+Michael Hess, founder and director of operations emeritus of NOH, gives periodic updates His accounts of Papa’s House children best portray the implementation of our mission.

 A Brief History